 Navigate the flexibility and convenience of today’s education savings plans.

-Although it is best to start the college investment process when a child is young, it is never too late to begin.
-No matter the child’s age, what’s important is that you plan now.
+Although it’s best to start the college investment process when a child is young, it is never too late to begin.
+No matter the childs age, what’s important is that you plan now.
 It is easy to put off thinking about these expenses, hoping that your student will receive scholarships or financial aid.
 But don’t count on them.
 While these awards do help with college funding, they are not guaranteed, not always comprehensive and not available in every case.

-Note, too, that in late December 2017, the President signed new federal tax legislation that will change how 529 accounts can be used.
+Note, too, that in late December 2017, new federal tax legislation was signed into effect that changed how 529 accounts can be used.
 Individual states may have variations.
 First, tuition for primary and secondary education is now a qualified expense.
 Other changes include higher gifting limits and tax-free rollovers from 529 accounts to Achieving a Better Life Experience (ABLE) accounts, which can be used for qualified disability expenses.

 These changes and enhancements provide increased flexibility around how you can save, and you should consult with your financial advisor to determine whether these strategies may be appropriate for your situation.

 This tax-advantaged account’s main drawback is its modest contribution limit – $2,000 per beneficiary per year.
 If your modified adjusted gross income is less than $110,000 ($220,000 for married couples filing jointly, with phase-outs above $190,000), you can use contributions to cover qualified higher education expenses or elementary and secondary education expenses.
 Contributions grow tax-free, and qualified withdrawals are free of tax at the federal level and often at the state level.
 Any funds left in the Coverdell account must be distributed to the beneficiary when he or she reaches age 30, unless that person has special needs.
 Also, note that rollovers from a Coverdell account to a 529 plan are considered qualified expenses for the Coverdell account.

 The Achieving a Better Life Experience (ABLE) Act of 2014 created the federal framework that allows parents to fund long-term care for a disabled child in a tax-free savings account (similar to a 529 account), for the life of the child.